Gayathri02-R/text-area-counter/README.md

 # text-area-counter
+Text Area Character Counter is a simple web application built using HTML and JavaScript that provides a real-time character counting feature.
-Create a simple text area where the user can type a message, and implement a real-time character counter.
-The counter should update as the user types, displaying the number of characters typed and the remaining characters allowed.
-Requirements:    • Create an HTML text area and display the maximum allowed characters,
+It allows users to type a message into a text area while dynamically displaying the number of characters typed and the remaining characters allowed.
+The application enforces a maximum character limit (200 characters) by preventing further input once the limit is reached and shows a warning message to improve user experience.